Jeremy Zimmer

-Jeremy Zimmer (born April 17, 1958) is an American entertainment industry executive who serves as the executive chairman of the board of directors of United Talent Agency (UTA).
-He co-founded the agency and served as the CEO from 2012 to 2025.
+Jeremy Zimmer (born April 17, 1958) is an American entertainment industry executive who is the executive chairman of the board of directors of United Talent Agency (UTA).
+He co-founded the agency and was the CEO from 2012 to 2025.

 Early life and education

 Zimmer is the son of novelist Jill Schary Robinson and stockbroker Jon Zimmer, and the grandson of Metro-Goldwyn-Mayer studio chief Dore Schary.
-His family was Jewish.
+His family is Jewish.
 He was raised on the West Coast of the United States, but relocated during his senior year of high school so Robinson could focus on her career.
 Zimmer attended, but did not graduate from, Boston University.

 Career

 In 1979, at the age of 19, Zimmer left college to work in the William Morris Agency mailroom.
 After transferring to Los Angeles, he joined ICM Partners in 1984.
 There, Zimmer became a talent agent, working on films such as Die Hard (1988), The Fisher King (1991), and In the Line of Fire (1993).
 He later ran the agency's Motion Picture Literary and Motion Picture Packaging divisions.
 In 1989, Zimmer left ICM for Bauer/Benedek Agency, where he became a partner.
 In 1991, the firm combined with Leading Artists Agency to form United Talent Agency (UTA).

 Zimmer headed UTA's literary department from 1997–2006.
 He has been credited with creating the agency's branding, licensing, and endorsements division, as well as UTA's agent training program.
 Zimmer was the agency's chief executive officer from 2012 to 2025 when he was named the executive chairman of the board of directors.
 Throughout his career as an agent, Zimmer has represented Mariah Carey, Bryan Cranston, DJ Khaled, Chelsea Handler, Kevin Hart, Anthony Hopkins, Marc Lawrence, Brian Robbins, M. Night Shyamalan, and YG.

 Schary and Zimmer ranked number eight in Vanity Fairs 2017 list of the "25 Most Important Families in Hollywood History".
 Zimmer, along with United Talent Agency Managing Directors David Kramer and Jay Sures, ranked number 33 on The Hollywood Reporters 2017 list of the 100 "most powerful people in entertainment".